DNAvs CPU

 - To Prevail (not easy!):

-a total of 51 games)
+each for a total of 51 games)

 - Play some practice tournaments on your own to get